scaffold-eth/se-2-challenges/README.md

 > 👁 Check `packages/nextjs/pages/streamer.tsx` to see the frontend calling this function. (ctrl-f fundChannel)

+> Run `yarn deploy` and open a channel in the Rube's tab.
+(You may need some funds from the faucet)

 ![channel-open](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/69a30c45-d384-476f-8b7d-67bc23d21833)

 ### 🥅 Goals:

-- [ ] Does opening a channel (from Rube's tab, you may need some funds from the faucet) cause a `Received Wisdom` box to appear?
+- [ ] Does opening a channel cause a `Received Wisdom` box to appear?
 - [ ] Do opened channels appear on the Guru's UI as well?
 - [ ] Using the _Debug Contracts_ tab, does a repeated call to `fundChannel` fail?